Super Typhoon Man-yi Batters Philippines Most Populous Island - UrduPoint

 But it said severe flooding and landslides were expected as Man-yi dumped "intense to torrential" rain over provinces in its path.

-Forecasters also warned storm surges of up to more than three metres could swamp vulnerable coastal communities, including in Manila.
+Forecasters also warned storm surges reaching more than three metres could swamp vulnerable coastal communities, including in Manila.

 Panganiban municipality in the northeast of Catanduanes took a direct hit from Man-yi.